marianski-lab/marianski-lab.github.io/people.md

 > <img src="/assets/img/DBello.png" alt="drawing" width="200" class="left" align="left"/>
 > ## <a href="mailto:dbello@gradcenter.cuny.edu">Diana Bello</a> (Chem '28)
 >
-> **Research Interest:** Diana work with molecular dynamics simulations of site-selective binding of the Synthetic Carbohydrate Receptors in biochemical context.
+> **Research Interest:** Diana works with molecular dynamics simulations to understand the mechanism of site-selective binding of the Synthetic Carbohydrate Receptors to glycoproteins in a biochemical context.
 >
 > **Methods:** Molecular Dynamics calculations (gromacs) and data analysis (Python).